Discovering Influential Factors in Variational Autoencoders: Introduction

 \section{Introduction}

 Learning efficient low dimension representation of data is important in machine learning and related applications.
-Efficient and intrinsic low dimension representation is helpful to exploit the underlying knowledge of data and serves for downstream tasks including generation, classification and association.
-Early linear dimension reduction (Principle Component Analysis) has been widely used in primary data analysis and its variant has been applied in face identification (\cite{yang2004two}) and classical linear independent representation (Independent Component Analysis (\cite{hyvarinen2004independent}) have been used in blind source separation (\cite{jung2000removing}) and EEG signal processing (\cite{makeig1996independent}).
-Nonlinear dimension reduction (e.g. Autoencoder (\cite{goodfellow2016deep})) begins to further learn abstract representation and has been used in semantic hashing (\cite{salakhutdinov2009semantic} and many other tasks.
+Efficient and intrinsic low dimension representation is helpful to exploit the underlying knowledge of data and serves for latter tasks including generation, classification and association.
+Early linear dimension reduction (Principle Component Analysis (\cite{bishop2006pattern},\cite{zhao2014robust})) has been widely used in primary data analysis and its variant has been applied in face identification (\cite{yang2004two}) and classical linear independent representation (Independent Component Analysis (\cite{hyvarinen2004independent},\cite{hyvarinen1999nonlinear}) have been used in blind source separation (\cite{jung2000removing}) and EEG signal processing (\cite{makeig1996independent}).
+Nonlinear dimension reduction (e.g. Autoencoder \cite{goodfellow2016deep},\cite{vincent2010stacked},\cite{fan2019autoencoder}) begins to further learn abstract representation\cite{bhatt2019representation},\cite{zhang2019depth} and has been used in semantic hashing (\cite{salakhutdinov2009semantic} and many other tasks(\cite{lore2017llnet},\cite{liu2019stacked},\cite{hou2019sparse}).
 Recently, a new technique, called variational autoencoder (\cite{kingma2013auto,rezende2014stochastic}) has attracted much attention of researchers, due to its capability in extracting nonlinear independent representation.
-The method can further model causal relationship, represent disentangled visual variants (\cite{mathieu2016disentangling}) and interpretable time series variants (\cite{hsu2017unsupervised}) and this method can serve for generating signals with abundant diversities in a ``factor-controllable" way (\cite{suzuki2016joint,higgins2017scan}).
+The method can further model causal relationship, represent disentangled visual variants (\cite{mathieu2016disentangling},\cite{larsen2015autoencoding},\cite{higgins2016early})\footnote{According to \cite{locatello2018challenging}, although the method proves effective at making the disentangled factors not correlated, the learned disentangled factors are still correlated with each other.} and interpretable time series variants (\cite{hsu2017unsupervised},\cite{denton2017unsupervised}) and this method can serve for generating signals with abundant diversities in a ``factor-controllable" way (\cite{suzuki2016joint},\cite{higgins2017scan},\cite{hu2017toward}).
 The related techniques enable the knowledge transferring through shared factors among different tasks (\cite{higgins2017darla}).